siandav/clas_mat/LBG_tableau/readme.md

 + connecting to a data source with multiple tables
 + relating and joining tables in Tableau
++ parsing dates using calculated fields
++ working with dates in tableau (parts and values)
++ dashboard interactivity via actions and filters
 + connecting to non file data sources incl GCP/ Big Query
-+ implications of Tableau + Big Query
++ implications of Tableau & Big Query

 ### Hands-on practice Lab C